 It is understandable that if a company is low on sales and is unable to cut down on its expenses, it would lead to a cash crunch.
-Sales can drop due to various reasons such as cyclical factors, seasonal demands, a weak economy and so on.
-However, most of the companies cannot cut down on their fixed and operational costs.
+Sales can drop due to various reasons such as cyclical factors, seasonal demands, a weak economy, and so on.
+However, most companies cannot cut down on their fixed and operational costs.
 This creates a situation of high expense and low sales.
 Companies could start cutting down aggressively on marketing and product branding if such a situation arises.
-In some severe cases, they might even start laying off employees, in order, to save the cost and avoid the situation of financial distress.
+In some severe cases, they might even start laying off employees to save the cost and avoid the situation of financial distress.

 Insufficient Accounting Practices

-Often it is seen that businesses with no proper accounting face situations of financial distress.
-Proper record keeping could help a business identify trends and irregularities.
-And, this allows the management to take steps early to address irregularities and avoid financial distress.
+Often, businesses with no proper accounting face situations of financial distress.
+Proper record-keeping could help a business identify trends and irregularities.
+And this allows the management to take steps early to address irregularities and avoid financial distress.
 Additionally, a company should also make budgets regularly.
-This helps the company to plan in a better way and have control over every aspect of the business.
+This helps the company plan in a better way and control every aspect of the business.